TriTacLe/TriTacLe/README.md

 * System Design: Structuring applications and systems with a focus on scalability and maintainability

 🌱 Currently Learning
-* Advanced concepts in network programming
+* Concepts in network programming
 * System design best practices
 * New frontend frameworks and libraries